- Navigate to Neve's page and click on the Free Download button.

 The Cart Icon component

-Can be used only if WooCommerce is installed and activated and consists of an alignment option.
+It can be used only if WooCommerce is installed and activated.

 The footer builder has two rows in which you can easily select and arrange the available components by clicking on the "+" (Add) sign which appears on hover over each division of the rows.
 Each component has specific options you can customize once that component is clicked on.
 Also, each component's width can be adjusted so that it corresponds to your needs.